Eeyore: It's not much of a tail, but I'm sort of attached to it.

 Winnie the Pooh: Well, you see, we keep looking for home, but we keep finding this pit, so I just though that if we looked for this pit, we might find home.

-Rabbit: Hm, I don't see much sense in that - if I walked away from this pit then walked back to it - of course I'll should find it!
+Rabbit: Hm, I don't see much sense in that - if I walked away from this pit then walked back to it - of course I shall find it!
 I'll prove it to you!
 Wait here!